newAM/blog/content/2024/12/nixos_router_software/index.md

     extraDomainNames = [fqdn];
   };
   # I use DNS-01 challenge to avoid opening port 80
-  # This configuration will be specific the DNS for your domain
+  # This configuration is specific to the DNS for your domain
   security.acme.defaults = { };
 }
 ```